reecelikesramen/holmdahl.io/content/employers.md

 In particular, I am intrigued by the intersection of computer science, mathematics, and robotics, and I hope to explore this interdisciplinary space more deeply during my graduate studies.

+---
-### Relevant Coursework
+## Relevant Coursework

-I have sorted my coursework by relevance and division descending, with the most relevant and upper-divison courses listed first.
+I have sorted my coursework by relevance and division descending, with the most relevant and upper-division courses listed first.
 The footnotes link to the course number, the syllabus, (if available) the institution where I took the course, and the semester and year I took the course.

 - Computer Security[^csci4271], Database Management Systems[^csci4707], Computer Networks[^csci4211]